MengQiuchen/cPeaks/README.md

 cPeaks contained observed part and predicted part.
 If you want to download only observed or predicted part in cPeaks, you can find them in link

-# demo: transfer files into cPeak reference
+# Tutorial: transfer files into cPeak reference

-Here is the BASH command? to map bulk ATAC-seq &scATAC-seq data to cpeaks reference
+### 0. requirments.txt

+anndata
+scanpy
+numpy
+tqdm
+joblib

-1. map the sequencing reads in each sample/cell to cPeak reference
+### 1. map the sequencing reads in each sample/cell to cPeak reference

-command: xxxx --xxx ---xx --input_type auto/fragment/bam
+example command: python main.py -f test_fragment.tsv.gz -b test_bar.txt -o result

 parameters:
 --fragment_path(must-have): '-f', the input file is fragment.gz file, which is the output of fragment file in the 10x pipeline